mimir-labs/mimir-apps-sdk/guides/add-to-exists/README.md

 npm install @mimirdev/apps-inject @mimirdev/apps-sdk
 ```

+## Introduction

+Firstly, if apps want to integrate with Mimir's multisig feature, they must understand how apps interact with Mimir.

+To address this issue, we've adopted a similar approach to Safe Wallet.
+Apps need to run within Mimir's iframe, and communication between them uses the postMessage API.

+Next, we'll complete the integration of apps with Mimir in three steps:

-## inject sdk to your apps
+## 1. inject sdk to your apps

+As we all know, all Substrate-based wallets inject an object into `window.injectedWeb3`, apps use to interact with the wallet.
+Mimir follows the same approach.
+However, due to iframe restrictions, we cannot directly inject objects into the window object.
+Therefore, we provide an npm package for injection.
+First, it needs to be determined if the app is opened within an iframe.
+If it's opened within Mimir's iframe, the inject method can be called to inject the `mimir` object into `window.injectedWeb3`.

 1. The first step is to check if it is opened within an iframe.
 ```js
 const openInIframe = window !== window.parent;
 ```
-2. The second step is to check if it is opened within Mimir's iframe.
+1. The second step is to check if it is opened within Mimir's iframe.
 We provide a function to check.
 ```js
 import { inject, isMimirReady, MIMIR_REGEXP } from '@mimirdev/apps-inject';